cuthbertLab/emmsap/README.md

 licensing clear (again, not a lawyer; just what seems to be correct).
-If, on the other hand, you're using an EMMSAP edition of a song for your next concert because even though you've found the same song in a modern edition for $2.99 but you'd prefer not to pay, you might not be in the clear if EMMSAP is claiming fair usage rights from that paid edition.
+If, on the other hand, you're using an EMMSAP edition of a song for your next concert because even though you've found the same song in a modern edition for $2.99 but you'd prefer not to pay, you might not be in the clear.
+If you are republishing many scores that were edited by others you should definitely consult a lawyer.
+That's not what EMMSAP is for.

 The data and software are released for programming/data-oriented teams to use.
 If you have never worked with large data models with music and need help from the "EMMSAP Team" (=Myke